azsk/AzTS-docs/MMA Removal Utility/MultiTenantSetupInstallation.md

 <br/>

 ### **Step 6 of 9.
 Grant internal remediation identity with access on key vault**
 As part of the above step, user-assigned managed identity is created within the setup to enable function apps created to read the keyvault secrets for authentication.
-In this step we grant the user-assigend MI with access on key vault secrets using Grant-AzTSMMARemediationIdentityAccessOnKeyVault.
+In this step we grant the user-assigned MI with access on key vault secrets using Grant-AzTSMMARemediationIdentityAccessOnKeyVault.

 > _Note:_
 > _For execution of this step, user running this script should have **Owner** access on the RG._